cidopenup0/n8n-workflows/README.md

 # My Curated n8n Explorations

 This repository showcases a collection of hands-on experiments and discoveries made while working with n8n.
-Each exploration highlights a specific idea, integration, or workflow pattern that proved interesting or useful during testing.
+Each exploration highlights a specific idea, integration.

 ## Repository Structure